© Unofficial Royalty 2024

 September 24, 1950 – Death of Victoria of Hesse and by Rhine, Marchioness of Milford Haven, granddaughter of Queen Victoria, at Kensington Palace in London, England; buried at St. Mildred’s Church Cemetery, Whippingham on the Isle of Wight, England

 Victoria was the daughter of Princess Alice, daughter of Queen Victoria, and Grand Duke Ludwig IV of Hesse and by Rhine.
 She married Prince Louis of Battenberg and was the maternal grandmother of Prince Philip, Duke of Edinburgh.
 By the 1930s, Victoria had become a surrogate mother to her grandson Prince Philip.
 Her daughter Alice had suffered several breakdowns and spent many years institutionalized.
-Victoria, along with her two sons, took over the care of the young Philip, overseeing his education and social ventures.
+Victoria and her two sons took over the care of the young Philip, overseeing his education and social ventures.
 In 1948, Victoria served as godparent to her great-grandson Prince Charles.
 In the summer of 1950, while staying at Broadlands, the home of her son Lord Mountbatten, Victoria developed bronchitis and suffered a heart attack in August.
 Sensing the end was near, she insisted on returning home to Kensington Palace.
 It was here, on the morning of September 24, 1950, that she passed away, surrounded by her three surviving children.

 Unofficial Royalty: Princess Victoria of Hesse and by Rhine, Marchioness of Milford Haven